 The receipt of the MIA permit for Santana will allow the Company to initiate applications for other state/local permits that will be required in advance of any commercial mine production.
 These lesser permits cover activities such as water use and explosives.
-In addition, the Company can now proceed to finalize discussions with potential contractors related to mining, crushing, construction, etc. While certain state and local permits are required to commence mining operations, the successful completion of the MIA-ETJ permit process allows the Company to commence all necessary earthworks and construction activities in advance of mining operations.
-The Company is now in the process of completing detailed schedules and budgets for a potential initiation of construction operations late in 2019 following the closure of the "rainy season" in Sonora, Mexico which has just commenced.
+In addition, the Company is now finalizing discussions with contractors related to mining, crushing, construction, etc. While certain state and local permits are required to commence mining operations, the successful completion of the MIA-ETJ permit process allows the Company to commence all necessary earthworks and construction activities in advance of mining operations.
+The Company is now in the process of completing detailed schedules and budgets for construction operations.

-During the quarter end the Company commenced a Phase 2 drill program at Santana.
+During the second half of 2019 the Company commenced a Phase 2 drill program at Santana.
 The program, which is expected to continue through late this year, will have a dual focus; resource expansion drilling at the main Nicho deposit as well as follow-up drilling on several new discoveries made during Phase 1 work done in 2018.
-In addition, while the Company was advancing the project permitting its exploration teams made a number of new discoveries that also warrant drill testing and will be included in the upcoming drill plans.
+In addition, while the Company was advancing the project permitting, its exploration team made a number of new discoveries that also warrant drill testing and will be included in the upcoming drill plans.